Akanate/DirCleaner/README.md

 This program has a filter which stops any files which are under three months from being moved.

-This program also stops you from running the program as admin
+This program also stops you from running the program as admin.

 This program also has a rollback system which if you think oh no it has moved a lot of files I dont want it too move let it finish then you will be promped with a text bar saying the following do you want to [search] or [empty] or [rollback] proceed to type in rollback this will move all the files which were moved, back to their original place.